 In addition to providing therapy to clients, I am a certified school psychologist, experienced in conducting learning disability evaluations, psychoeducational evaluations, gifted identification, and consulting with parents and teachers regarding students’ academic and behavioral problems, as well as their need for assistance related to a Section 504 Plan or special education IEP.
 I also conduct evaluations for adults to diagnose learning disabilities and/or ADHD, and to determine eligibility for accommodations in college through disability resources.

-The issues that I address with my teen and child clients are as follows:
+The issues that I address with my clients are as follows:

 - divorce adjustment